 4. Grow Your Sales, Do What You Love: Mindful Selling for Entrepreneurs and Freelancers

-Do you dream of being your own boss, quitting the rat race, generating a stable income doing what you love but have no idea how to steadily attract customers?
+Do you dream of being your own boss, quitting the rat race, generating a stable income doing what you love but have no idea how to attract customers steadily?
 If you serve other businesses - whether it be as a startup, entrepreneur or freelancer - you have to make sales and win customers.
-Otherwise you’ll have to dust off your CV and put off your dream of independence.
+Otherwise, you’ll have to dust off your CV and put off your dream of independence.
 Perhaps no one taught you selling techniques.
-Perhaps you’re shy or introverted.
+Maybe you’re shy or introverted.
 Perhaps the idea of selling makes you sick to your stomach.
 Or maybe you’ve been doing the selling thing but keep losing sales and have no idea what is going wrong.
 This concise book will guide you through how to overcome your self-doubt so you can effectively sell, giving you practical tools and strategies to sell mindfully and without being typically salesy.

 5. This Year Will Be Different: The Insightful Guide to Becoming a Freelancer by Monika Kanokova

 This Year Will Be Different is a book for and about entrepreneurial women; a practical guide for anyone who wants to start their own business or become a freelancer.
 It’s filled with tips, tricks, stories and interviews with women who are now making money as bloggers, designers, consultants, photographers and many more great professions within the creative industries.